50 Practical Tips for Non-Teaching Staff Development

 Conclusion

 Professional development for non-teaching staff is not a luxury or a secondary concern.
 It is how schools build the operational capability that makes everything else possible.
-When administrative staff, education assistants, finance officers, IT teams, facilities teams, and front office staff are developed well, the entire school runs better and student achievement improves.
+When administrative staff, education assistants, finance officers, IT teams, facilities teams, and front office staff are developed well, the entire school runs better and student outcomes improve.

 These 50 tips can be summarised in a few principles.
 Treat non-teaching staff PD as strategic, not discretionary.
 Design for transfer, not attendance.
 Protect time and build coverage.
 Match content to roles.
 Use shared language frameworks to reduce friction.
 Follow up and reinforce.
 Respect the people who keep your school running.

 The non-teaching staff in your school play a key role in creating the conditions for student success.
-They deserve ongoing training, high quality professional development opportunities, and leaders who recognise their vital role.
-Whether you lead a team in public schools, school districts, independent schools, or nonprofit organizations, these best practices apply.
+They deserve ongoing training, high-quality professional development opportunities, and leaders who recognise their vital role.
+Whether you lead a team in public schools, independent schools, or nonprofit organisations, these best practices apply.

-If you want to explore running a Working Genius workshop, DISC session, or professional development day for your non-teaching staff, I would welcome the conversation.
-Reach out at jonno@consultclarity.org to discuss what would work for your school.
+If you want to explore running a Working Genius workshop, DISC session, or professional development day for your non-teaching staff, reach out at jonno@consultclarity.org to discuss what would work for your school.